dasmith2/davebase/README.md

 1. Update the name, description, and repository in app.json
 1. Create a main/local_settings.py file
-1. You can delete the example app entirely

 You'll need to set up a database.